R-unic/Ripple/README.md

 ## Problems?

-You can submit an issue pull request directly [here](https://github.com/AlphaRunic/Ripple/issues), or use `::bugreport "blah blah"` in Discord.
+You can submit an issue pull request directly [here](https://github.com/AlphaRunic/Ripple/issues), or use the command  `::bugreport "blah blah"` in Discord.